mariuslbraun/climate-trade-distribution-sensitivity/README.md

 in Germany in a CGE model calibrated to GTAP 10 data (Aguiar et al. 2019).
 We find that the negative consumption effect of CO2 pricing is highest for the low-income group, whereas the negative income effect is highest for the high-income group and exceeds the consumption effect.
 The low-income group benefits most from (per capita-based redistribution of) carbon pricing revenues and receives social transfers such that poor households can be better off with such climate policies than without them.
 CO2 pricing of imports at the EU border strengthens these distributional effects and is mainly beneficial for the low-income group.

 To check the robustness of our findings, we conduct a distributional sensitivity analysis of relevant sets of elasticity parameter values within our CGE model.
 The sensitivity analysis is carried out using the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
-In this repo, we provide R code for the generating parameter spaces for the sensitivity analysis, processing the output files from the model runs and generating histograms of the resulting welfare effect distributions.
+In this repo, we provide R code for generating parameter spaces for the sensitivity analysis, processing the output files from the model runs and generating histograms of the resulting welfare effect distributions.

 ## 1. Setting up the R environment

 First, open the R project file [climate-trade-distribution-sensitivity.Rproj](climate-trade-distribution-sensitivity.Rproj) in RStudio.
-It is important to work in the R project, as it is associated with the directory that the project is located in and will set the working directory accordingly.
+It is important to work using the .RProj file, as it is associated with the directory that the project is located in and will set the working directory accordingly.
 After opening the R project file, open [setup.R](setup.R).
 Running the file will set up an R environment using the `renv` package, which manages project-local R dependencies to ensure that existing data analysis workflows work as they did before;
 for more information see https://rstudio.github.io/renv/articles/renv.html